T-Goon/3013/HW2/README.txt

     The program will run forever until it receives a SIGINT or a SIGKILL.
     Use the "kill" command or ctrl+c to trigger the program's signal handler and terminate the program.

+  problem 2:
+    Do "./fedoops" in a terminal.
+    Make sure the "seed.txt" file is in the same directory as the executable.

+    The program will terminate after processing 20 packages.